What if…Artificial Intelligence powered health monitoring apps are used to determine health insurance premiums.

 If you make a project about a speculative futures and no one believes it, was it effective?

-For the 2024 Grad Show at the Rhode Island School of Design, I created a mobile product page accessible via QR code.
-This page featured tongue-in-cheek comments about data scraping and enticing features encouraging users to trade personal data for monetary benefits.
-Clicking "learn more" or "buy" led to a page revealing the project as a speculative future scenario and asked visitors to share their thoughts on its potential reality.
-This also served as a metric to test the believability of the concept, gauging interest through QR scans.
+For the 2024 RISD Grad Show, I designed a mobile product page accessible via QR code, featuring playful commentary on data scraping and promoting the exchange of personal data for monetary rewards.
+Clicking "learn more" or "buy" revealed the project as a speculative scenario and invited feedback on its plausibility, using QR scans as a metric for gauging interest.

 Still screen grabs of the webpage